ai-practitioners/time-series-forecasting/docs/sql_query.md

 ![left_join_1](img/left_join_1.png)
 </div>

+# Second merge (City Holidays)

-- Now, we have `city` column in `train`.
+  Now, we have `city` column in `train`.
 We are ready to join `date` column from `holidays_events` so that we know how daily sales of cities' store are affected by holidays.
 - We start with a separate query which tells us all holiday dates for cities only.
 We take the same query from CTE `HolidayCount` and from `holidays_events` include a new condition to filter city rows (`locale = 'Local'`).
+- The query below will return unique date, this makes a one-to-many relationship of `date` columns with `train` table.

 ```sql
 SELECT